Master of Arts in Organizational Management

 Specializations in Organizational Management

-If you decide not to do the standard program, you can delve into other areas of organizational management by choosing a specialization for your organizational management program.
+If you decide not to do the standard organizational management program, you can delve into other areas of organizational management by choosing a specialization for your master’s in organizational management online program.
 Each specialization focuses on a unique element within the scope of organizational management that will further enhance your skills and prepare you for a larger range of responsibility.
-A specialization consists of three (3), three (3) credit courses.
+An organizational management specialization consists of three (3), three (3) credit courses.
 Choose from the following specializations:

 Human Resources Management